beckym223/manual_work/E6_long_edited.md

 What accounts for this?
 Part of it, one can unblushingly say, is simply that so many competent, tough, and rigorously
-I Among those who have sprung to the defense with varying degrees of fervor are Harry Johnson (1968), Donald MacDougall, Charles Schultze (1972), Robert Solow (1970, 1971), and James Tobin (1973, 1974).
-For more general appraisals of the criticisms and the state of economics, see Blackman and Nancy Ruggles.

 ### ---Economics-1975-0-06.txt---
 trained minds have been drawn into eco-